ekrell/conch/README.md

 # conch
 Path planning for unmanned surface vehicles subject to environmental forces.

-# Notice

-Because of several large files, `test/` is now in `.gitignore`, which includes input files and experiment runs.
-Soon I will host the data separately, and include a `wget` step to pull the data after cloning the repo.
-Maybe I will keep the input files in the repo and only store outputs separately, since most users won't need those

 # Overview

 This repo contains multiple tools for unmanned surface vehicle path planning.